AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES DIGITAL IMAGE COLLECTION

 This collection comprises the records of the Black and Indian Mission Office, which houses three related Catholic Church agencies -- the Bureau of Catholic Indian Missions

-Collection (established 1884; formally known as the Commission for Catholic Missions Among the Colored People and the Indians),
+(established 1874), the Black and Indian Mission collection (established 1884; formally known as the Commission for Catholic Missions Among the Colored People and the Indians),

 and The Catholic Negro-American Mission Board (established 1907; formerly the Catholic Board for Mission Work Among the Colored People).
 The Bureau of Catholic Indian Missions

 promotes Catholic evangelization among Native Americans in the United States; the Black and Indian Mission Collection raises funds for African American and Native American

 evangelization in the United States; and The Catholic Negro-American Mission Board also raises funds for and supports African American evangelization.
 Correspondence, reports,

 photographs, publications, and government documents comprise the bulk of the collection.

 BUREAU OF CATHOLIC INDIAN MISSIONS DIGITAL IMAGE COLLECTION

 Selected images of Native Americans and associated Catholic clergy and religious from the Bureau of Catholic Indian Missions Records, Sacred Heart Province Franciscan

 Records, and the Walter Bernard Hunt Collection.

-CATHOLIC LIBRARY ASSOCIATION RECORDS, 1929-present, 21.6 feet.
+CATHOLIC LIBRARY ASSOCIATION RECORDS, 1929-[ongoing], 21.6 feet.